 To fight against skin cancer, sunless lotions have become popular over the last years.
 Such lotions are safe for obtaining your desired skin color.
 After a few weeks, the color will naturally wear off.
 Practical, sunless lotions come in diverse forms such as creams, sprays, foams or gels.
 One of the disadvantages of such tanning is the light orange coloring that may stay on the skin.

 When choosing your tanning lotion, look for such ingredients:

 According to the Skin Cancer Foundation, the sun is responsible for 90% of skin cancer as well as skin diseases and aging.
 Remember that when choosing a sun cream, there’s not 100% protection against the ultraviolet.
 Therefore, stay away from the sun at peak times or don’t overexpose yourself under the sun.

 Up to 20% of the sun rays can reach your skin and damage your cells, even if it’s cloudy.
 Wear a sun-cream or use — a hat or a cap — to stay protected, always.
-Lastly, when sea, sun, and sand are a bad combination for your health if you don’t use sun lotions with caution.
+Lastly, when sea, sun, and sand are a terrible combination for your health if you don’t use sun lotions with caution.

 Tea tree calms redness and has antimicrobial properties.
-A popular oil used for its various benefits in cosmetics, tea tree is known for soothing the skin.
+A popular oil used for its various benefits in cosmetics, tea tree, is known for soothing the skin.

 Witch hazel is a well-known medicinal plant known for its anti-inflammatory properties.
 Containing also antioxidants, witch hazel helps the skin get rid off free radicals.